 Stephen has been ranked from 2009-2015 by one ranking service as one of the three best civilian military defense lawyers in the country.
-Stephen is a former JAG lawyer who received a Honorable discharge from the U.S. Navy in 1996 and the U.S. Army in 2004.
+He is a former JAG lawyer who received a Honorable discharge from the U.S. Navy in 1996, and the U.S. Army in 2004.